Shopping for Teacher Outfits on a Tight Budget: Shopping with Sustainability in Mind

 How does this clothing make me feel? (confident, comfortable...)

 Everything I'm wearing in the photo below is secondhand.
-I found the jeans and top in a thrift store.
-The sweater is one I found at a thrift store more than 10 years ago that I still wear because it is high-quality.
-The shoes are from my sister who changed jobs and no longer needed them.
+I found the jeans at a thrift store and the top in a secondhand store for $2.
+The shoes are from my sister, who changed jobs and no longer needed them.

 Shop Secondhand Online